mikepanfilov/space_fotos_insta_api/README.md

 # Upload space fotos to Instagram

 Script downloads space-thematic photos from SpaceX and Hubble repos to Instagram.
 All using sites API.
+Script creates Images folder and puts all downloaded there.

 ## How to install